Finca El Puente Geisha

 Region: Chinacla, La Paz

 The Geisha cultivar is famous for its floral and citric cup profile.
 This award winning Geisha coffee from the Caballeros is no exception.
-Unlike the Panamanian geishas which typically has a light bodied cup, these Honduran grown Geisha coffee beans have a heavier mouthfeel, slight lower intensity of acidity ad a subtle herbal finish.
+Unlike the Panamanian geishas which typically have a light bodied cup, this Honduran grown Geisha coffee has a heavier mouthfeel, slight lower intensity of acidity ad a subtle herbal finish.

 Picking and sorting